 Let's look at a situation where dram shop laws might apply.
 Suppose that Dan is hanging out at Belle's Bar.
 Although he is slurring his speech and has fallen off his barstool twice, Belle the bartender keeps serving him drinks.
 As Dan is leaving the bar, he trips and falls against Penny, knocking her to the ground and injuring her.
 Penny can sue Dan for damages related to her injuries but can also sue Belle's Bar under the state's dram shop law for serving Dan while he was clearly intoxicated.

 Unlike with the dram shop law, social hosts generally can't be held liable for providing alcohol to an intoxicated adult who subsequently causes an accident.
 However, social hosts can be held liable for providing alcohol to minors who are not legally old enough to drink.

-Dram shop cases are civil cases, which means that liability is expressed solely in terms of damages.
-A person who files a dram shop case against a vendor -- or against a social host who served alcohol to a minor -- may seek damages for compensable losses including:
+Dram shop and social host liability claims are civil cases, meaning that liability is expressed solely in terms of money damages.
+A person who files a dram shop or social host case might seek damages for compensable losses such as:

 Dram shop claims must be filed within a particular time period that is set by a state law known as a statute of limitations.
 To make sure your rights are protected, talk to an attorney as soon as possible after suffering an injury.